MacSourcePorts/defendguin/docs/README.txt

       sound.)
 If it doesn't have to fall too far, it will be safe.

-      Your best bet is to shoot the UFO, and then fly towards the penguinoid to catch him.
-When you catch him, he will hold on to your ship as you fly around.
+      Your best bet is to shoot the UFO, and then fly towards the penguinoid to catch them.
+When you catch them, they will hold on to your ship as you fly around.
 Fly down to the mountains and he'll jump off your ship and thank you.
 (You get more points for doing it this way.)

       Be careful!
-You can shoot penguinoids and kill them, too!
+You can shoot penguinoids and kill them, too -- both in mid-air AND on the ground!

     BOMBERS
     -------